J3551c9/HOL-Devops/001-Introduction.md

 5. Deploy the war file in the Tomcat container
 7. The Java Web Application is deployed in Tomcat and accesssible through a Web browser

-# Final scenario

-As a result of the workflow described in the previous section you will get the workflow depicted below.